Recent News for the ACC

 Claim Your Credit from ACC.16

 Don't forget to claim your credit or certificate of participation for ACC.16.
 Click here to access the Credit System, and review the instructions and frequently asked questions for more information.
-The deadlines for claiming certificates are:
+The remaining deadline for claiming certificates is:

 If you are not already logged in, you will need to enter your ACC username and password.
 If you need assistance, you may contact the Resource Center by email at firstname.lastname@example.org or phone at 800-253-4636 ext.
 5603 (Toll Free, US & Canada) or 202-375-6000 ext.
 5603 (Outside US & Canada).

 - CME/CNE Certificate and Certificate of Participation: October 4, 2016 at 7:00 p.m.
 ET

 ↑Back to top↑